heuer/segno/docs/special-qrcode-factories.rst

 .. code-block:: python

     >>> from segno import helpers
-    >>> # Create a WIFI config with min. error level "M" or better
+    >>> # Create a WIFI config with min. error level "L" or better
     >>> qr = helpers.make_wifi(ssid='My network', password='secret', security='WPA')
     >>> qr.designator
-    '3-Q'
+    '3-M'

 If you want more control over the creation of the QR Code (i.e. using a specific